-RC3 is an interdisciplinary project bringing together engineers, climate scientists, experts in disaster risk management and conservationists to understand and address the vulnerability of communities to cyclones in Madagascar.
+RC3 is an interdisciplinary project, funded by the Royal Society, bringing together engineers, climate scientists, experts in disaster risk management and conservationists to understand and address the vulnerability of communities to cyclones in Madagascar.

 The project is an innovative application of a holistic vulnerability model, taking into account the true structural capacity of local building systems, the current and future climate and the capacity of society to respond and adapt to cyclone winds.
 This will be studied by an interdisciplinary research consortium in the UK, Kenya and Madagascar.

 1. develop a tool to assess the structural capacity of traditional houses to resist cyclone wind loads;